dbvisel/tapestryviewer/README.md

 ### important

+ - set initial zoom to width of everything
+   - ugly padding currently
+   - add in settings for initial viewport: x, y, width, height,
+     - add in checkbox for intitial zoom
+ - add in buttons to pan (top center, left center, bottom center, right center)
+ - increase text size

  - it zooms too much
    - maybe think about using this library: https://github.com/retyui/react-quick-pinch-zoom
- - set initial zoom to width of everything
-   - ugly padding currently
  - can we visually annotate images of pages of books?
  - make a demo with comments
  - work through mark/jim's comments